TwitchLib/TwitchLib/README.md

 		* **FollowerService**: Service for detection of new followers in somewhat real time.
 		* **LiveStreamMonitor**: Service for detecting when a channel goes online/offline in somewhat real time.
 		* **MessageThrottler**: Service to throttle chat messages to abide by Twitch use requirements.
-* **TwitchLib.Extension**:
-	* Developed to be used as part of an EBS (extension back-end service) for a Twitch Extension.
-	* Perform API calls related to Extensions (create secret, revoke, channels using extension, etc.)
-	* Validation of requests to EBS using extension secret and JWT.
-	* Interact with extension via PubSub.

 ## Documentation
 #### Doxygen